This page will help guide you through the entire research process, from start to finish.

 - Year and volume of the journal

-Once you have this information, you can use the Online Library Catalog to find the location of the journal you need.
-Since you know the exact title of the journal, use the Start of Magazine/Journal Title search in the catalog to search for the location of the journal at the University of Illinois library.
+Once you have this information, you can use the Online Library Catalog or Online Journals & Databases to find the location of the journal you need.
+Since you know the exact title of the journal, use the Title search in the catalog to search for the location of the journal at the University of Illinois library.

 It is important to carefully examine the articles you find in order to see if they will truly be helpful to you in your research.
 The list of questions below is intended to provide a starting point for evaluating an article in four major categories: accuracy, content, author, and date.